Nepcam/track-calorie-project/README.md

 6. Add Total Calories
 7. Working with the Edit State
 8. Updating Items and Total Calories
-9. Delete and Clearr All items
+9. Delete and Clear All items
+10. Add and Get from Local Storage